 There are currently no plans for the Company's Canadian properties.
-The Company's cash at June 30, 2011, is sufficient to fund its operating expenses for the twelve-month period ending June 30, 2012.
+The Company's cash at September 30, 2011, is sufficient to fund its operating expenses and its exploration program in Guyana, South America, for the twelve-month period ending September 30, 2012.